phodal/shire/README.md

 </p>

 <!-- Plugin description -->
-Shire offers a straightforward AI Agent Language that enables communication between an LLM and control IDE for automated programming.
+Shire offers a straightforward AI Agents Language that enables communication between an LLM and control IDE for automated programming.
 <br/><br/>

 For example: